 This amount is important because the real interesting value is:

 Actual Personal Debt Ceiling = Personal Debt Ceiling – Amount Owing on Debt

-If your actual ceiling is quite small, you are near the ceiling and best get working on that debt.
-The other thing to note is that these values are living and can all change day to day.
+If your real ceiling is quite small, you are near the ceiling and best get working on that debt.
+The other thing to note is that these values are living and can all change day-to-day.
 What changes can happen?

 - I can increase the credit limits on my debt vehicles (much like our friends in the U.s. are trying to do).